electron/electron/docs/api/browser-window.md

 #### `win.isFocused()`

-Returns `Boolean` - Whether the window is focused.
+Returns `boolean` - Whether the window is focused.

 #### `win.isDestroyed()`

-Returns `Boolean` - Whether the window is destroyed.
+Returns `boolean` - Whether the window is destroyed.

 #### `win.show()`